David Burns (radio presenter)

-David Burns (born 26 April 1959 in Glasgow, Scotland) is a British radio presenter working for the BBC.
+David Burns (or Burnsy) (born 26 April 1959 in Glasgow, Scotland) is a British radio presenter working for the BBC.
 He is best known for his sports commentary, analysis and discussion on BBC Radio Humberside.

 Biography

-He is currently the presenter of the mid-morning programme at BBC Radio Humberside.
-He also commentates on Hull City games, where he is affectionately known as Burnsy.
+Up until June 2023, he was the presenter of the mid-morning programme at BBC Radio Humberside.
+He also commentated on Hull City games, where he is affectionately known as Burnsy.

-His co-presenters on air are Gwilym Lloyd, Matt Dean and Mike White.
+His co-presenters on air were Gwilym Lloyd, Matt Dean and Mike White.
 He is also regularly joined by former Hull City, Scunthorpe United and Grimsby Town players – notably Peter Swan and George Kerr.

 In May 2011, the sports team of David Burns, John Tondeur, Matt Dean, Mike White and John Anguish won a Sony bronze award in the best sports programme category for their coverage of Grimsby Town's relegation.

 In mid-2011, he moved to a non-sport daytime programme, discussing the day's news and playing music between 09:00 and 12:00 daily.
 He continues to present commentary on Hull City, but is no longer active on Sports Talk during weekday evenings.

+In June 2023, he presented his last show on BBC Radio Humberside and left to join 107FM, a community radio station in Hull, where he currently presents Monday evenings 8–10 pm.